hashicorp/terraform-provider-aws/website/docs/d/iam_policy_document.html.markdown

   current policy document.
 Statements with non-blank `sid`s in the current policy document will overwrite statements with the same `sid` in the source json.
 Statements without an `sid` cannot be overwritten.
+* `source_json_list` (Optional) - A list of IAM policy documents to import as a base for the current policy document.
+Statements accross all policy documents defined in this list or in the `source_json` attribute must be unique.
+Statements with non-blank `sid`s in the current policy document will overwrite statements with the same `sid` from any of the source json documents.
 * `override_json` (Optional) - An IAM policy document to import and override the current policy document.
-Statements with non-blank `sid`s in the override document will overwrite statements with the same `sid` in the current document.
+Statements with non-blank `sid`s in the override document will overwrite statements with the same `sid` in the current document, including any defined by the `override_json_list` attribute.
+  Statements without an `sid` cannot be overwritten.
+* `override_json_list` (Optional) - A list of IAM policy documents to import and override the current policy document.
+Documents in this list are merged iteratively, overwriting previously defined statements with non-blank matching `sid`s.
+Statements with non-blank `sid`s will overwrite statements with the same `sid` in the current document.
 Statements without an `sid` cannot be overwritten.
 * `statement` (Optional) - A nested configuration block (described below) configuring one *statement* to be included in the policy document.
 * `version` (Optional) - IAM policy document version.
 Valid values: `2008-10-17`, `2012-10-17`.
 Defaults to `2012-10-17`.
 For more information, see the [AWS IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_version.html).